 The information gathered through the application process shapes future recommendations for safety and health best practices throughout the state of Ohio.
 Case studies offer companies with similar safety issues to find effective solutions and proven vendors.

-item North America & workplace safety
+MB Kit Systems & workplace safety

-item North America is an established safety solution provider.
+MB Kit Systems is an established safety solution provider.
 Our in-house mechanical engineers have worked with a wide range of companies across many industries to design precise safety solutions.
 We make it easy to integrate safe access points into manufacturing machines and work process solutions.